poojahnaik/Purchase-Behavior-Analysis/README.md

   2. Handling Missing Values - Checked for null values present in the Review Rating column and imputed them using the median rating     for each product category.
   3. Standardized the Column Names - Converted the column names to snake case.
 (Eg- Purchase Amount(USD) -> purchase_amount).
   4. Feature Engineering - Created 2 new columns, age_group and purchase_freq_days.
-  5. Redundancy Check - Checked for duplicates within the data, there weren't any.
+  5. Redundancy Check - Found that the discount_applied and promo_code_used columns were identical, so dropped promo_code_used.
   6. Database Connection - Connected to PostgreSQL and Loaded the cleaned dataframe into it for further analysis.

 ## Structured Analysis using PostgreSQL